coffeeAndCodeMSO/bsdc-rating-app/docs/userStories.md

-# Mary the user,
+# Mary the user

 ## Epic Cases

-Sharing
+- Sharing
-Recording
+- Recording
-Secure
+- Secure
-Private Public
+- Private Public
-Review
+- Review

 ## As Mary the user I would like to log in to record my dreams

 - create
 - add, delete, edit